-Measurements to be performed by a UE for connected mode mobility are classified in at least three measurement types:
+Measurements to be performed by a UE for connected mode mobility are classified in at least four measurement types:

 - Intra-frequency NR measurements;

 - Inter-frequency NR measurements;

+- Inter-RAT measurements for E-UTRA;

-- Inter-RAT measurements for E-UTRA.
+- Inter-RAT measurements for UTRA.

 For each measurement type one or several measurement objects can be defined (a measurement object defines e.g. the carrier frequency to be monitored).